alphagov/govuk-coronavirus-find-support/README.md

 The concourse pipeline has credentials for the `govuk-forms-deployer` user in GOV.UK PaaS.
 This user has the SpaceDeveloper role, so it can `cf push` the application.

+## Exporting form response data

+Aggregated anonymous daily data can be extracted from the application for any specified time period using the `/data-export` route.
+Output is available in CSV format.

+For example, to get data for a five day period starting 10th April 2020:

+     <path-to-service>/data-export.csv?start_date=2020-04-08&end_date=2020-04-15